al6x/vfs/readme.md

-# Rsh - Tiny wrapper over Net::SSH and Net::SFTP
+# Rsh - Tiny wrapper over Net::SSH/SFTP

 Because they are too hard to use and have terrible API design.